 - not to appoint.

-Clear records should be kept by the Selection Committee as to the reason why the recommended applicant was selected ahead of other applicants.
+Clear records should be kept by the Selection Committee as to the reason why the recommended candidate was selected ahead of other candidates.

-The Committee should also discuss and agree upon the feedback to be given to each applicant, particularly unsuccessful internal and short-listed applicants, should this subsequently be requested.
+The Committee should also discuss and agree upon the feedback to be given to each applicant, particularly where internal candidates where shortlisted, but were unsuccessful in obtaining the position.